Seahawks DL Michael Bennett: Lions' Zach Zenner is best white RB in NFL

-ALLEN PARK, Mich. -- Zach Zenner has emerged as the Detroit Lions' top running back in the latter part of this season.
-On Tuesday, he received some praise from Seattle Seahawks defensive lineman Michael Bennett, who called Zenner the best white running back in the NFL.?
+ALLEN PARK, Mich. -- Zach Zenner?emerged as the Detroit Lions' top running back in the latter part of this season.
+On Tuesday, he received some praise from Seattle Seahawks defensive lineman Michael Bennett.?

 "I think he's just an amazing running back, the things he can do with the ball.
 Good balance, he can spin, he can catch it out of the backfield.
 I think he fits the offense perfectly."